Tipilikwani Mara Camp: Our full report

 In front of each tent a few chairs and a table are set on a wooden veranda, all with views towards the river but not necessarily unobstructed river views.

-Tipilikwani Mara is larger than most camps featured by Expert Africa, and it feels more like a hotel, with service that is very friendly but not all that effective.
+Tipilikwani Mara is larger than most camps featured by Expert Africa, and it feels more like a hotel, with friendly service and a relaxed atmosphere.
 Although it is located outside the natural reserve, a river bridge into the park means that your game viewing is barely affected.
 We thus regard it as one of the better camps in this area and for this price.

 - Maasai Mara National Reserve, Kenya